espruino/EspruinoDocs/tutorials/Pocket Walking GPS.md

 Pocket 'walking' GPS
 =================

-<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Pocket Walking GPS**.
-Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>
+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Pocket+Walking+GPS.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: GPS,LCD
 * USES: GPS,PCD8544